Phrases to describe one’s nearest and dearest

 The term 六亲, literally “six relations,” appears in many chengyu about family.
 In the ancient history text Zuo Zhuan (《左传》), 六亲 referred to six types of family relations that were considered to be the most important, namely father and son, brothers, father’s sisters, uncle and nephew, one’s wife’s father, and one’s son-in-law’s father.
 In the Daoist text Laozi (《老子》), the six relations were father, son, older brother, younger brother, husband, and wife.

-Over time, 六亲 became a colloquialism simply meaning “close relatives,” and the idiom 六亲不认 refers to a heartless person who feels no kindness or gratitude toward anyone—not even their closest kin:
+Over time, 六亲 became a colloquialism simply meaning “close relatives,” and the idiom 六亲不认 refers to a heartless person who feels no kindness or gratitude toward anyone—not even their nearest and dearest: